WidePoint (NYSEAMERICAN:WYY) Now Covered by StockNews.com

-Research analysts at StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Rating) in a research note issued on Monday.
-The brokerage set a “sell” rating on the technology company’s stock.
+Research analysts at StockNews.com initiated coverage on shares of WidePoint (NYSEAMERICAN:WYY – Get Rating) in a research report issued to clients and investors on Friday.
+The firm set a “sell” rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Rating) last issued its quarterly earnings data on Monday, March 27th.
-The technology company reported ($1.02) earnings per share (EPS) for the quarter.
-WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.
-The business had revenue of $23.34 million during the quarter.
+WidePoint (NYSEAMERICAN:WYY – Get Rating) last issued its quarterly earnings results on Monday, March 27th.
+The technology company reported ($1.02) earnings per share for the quarter.
+WidePoint had a negative net margin of 16.03% and a positive return on equity of 2.98%.
+The company had revenue of $23.34 million for the quarter.

 Hedge Funds Weigh In On WidePoint